Geometry of horospherical varieties of Picard rank one: The odd symplectic Grassmannian

 \subsection{Ker/Span techniques}

-In this section we relate degree $d$ Gromov-Witten invariants of the odd symplectic Grassmannian $X=\IG(m,2n+1)$ to intersection numbers in an auxiliary variety $I_d^+$ parametrising degree $d$ rational curves in the symplectic Grassmannian $X^+=\IG(m,2n+2)$ defined in the previous section.
-To achieve this, following an idea introduced by Buch in~\cite{buch:grass} and Buch, Kresch and Tamvakis in~\cite{BKT1} we replace degree $d$ rational curves on $X$ or $X^+$ by their \emph{kernel} and \emph{span}. \begin{defn} Let $C \subset X$ (resp. $C \subset X^+$) be a degree $d$ rational curve in $X$ (resp. in $X^+)$. \begin{itemize} \item The \emph{kernel} $\Ker C$ of $C$ is the subspace of $V$ (resp. of $V^+$) defined by
+In this section we relate degree $d$ Gromov-Witten invariants of the odd symplectic Grassmannian $X=\IG(m,2n+1)$ to intersection numbers in an auxiliary variety $I_d^+$.
+To obtain this comparison, following an idea introduced by Buch in~\cite{buch:grass} and Buch, Kresch and Tamvakis in~\cite{BKT1} we replace degree $d$ rational curves on $X$ or $X^+$ by their \emph{kernel} and \emph{span}. \begin{defn} Let $C \subset X$ (resp. $C \subset X^+$) be a degree $d$ rational curve in $X$ (resp. in $X^+)$. \begin{itemize} \item The \emph{kernel} $\Ker C$ of $C$ is the subspace of $V$ (resp. of $V^+$) defined by

 \item The \emph{span} $\Span C$ of $C$ is the subspace of $V$ (resp. of $V^+$) defined by

 \end{itemize} \end{defn}